moseswmwong/Celebrity-Identification-Neural-Network/README.md

 ## Running the inference engine

-TBD
+The program is very easy to operate, just upload your image files to the subfolder 'localtest-celebrity' and run the Python Notebook, the processing time for one image is around 1 second on the nVidia GTX 1080 GPU.

+After processing all files, you may collect image files being recognized as Celebrity or Celebrity-like in the sub-folder 'result'.

 # Comparing other solutions

 ## Compare with automatic Machine Learning and visual recognition cloud services

 Automatic Machine Learning, AutoML, is a new research direction which goal is to simplify hyper-parameter turning process, the benefit is simplified AI architecture design and development process, but the drawbacks are
-- Expensive services with per image charages, server and storage rental fee.
+1. Expensive services with per image charages, server and storage rental fee.
 Customer also has to pay for each inference use including AI, server and network traffic use.
-- Very difficult to customize
+2. Very difficult to customize
-- Zero data ownership
+3. Zero data ownership
-- Zero program ownership
+4. Zero program ownership
-- No client device integrate
+5. No client device integrate
-- IoT impossible
+6. IoT impossible
-- Offline impossible
+7. Offline impossible

 # Future Enhancements
 - Face detection pre-processing to reduce error rate